amdzy/NetWarden/README.md

 ## Overview

 NetManager is a network management tool written in C# that provides a range of features for monitoring and controlling devices on the same network.
-Its primary functionalities include displaying connected devices, cutting or restoring individual devices, cutting or restoring all devices, and assigning persistent nicknames to each device.
+Its primary functionalities include displaying connected devices, cutting or restoring individual devices, Background scanning for connected devices, and more to come.

 ## Features